 When Are Tubes Necessary?

 When a child develops frequent or recurring ear infections requiring multiple courses of antibiotics within a relatively short span of time (months), or a persistent ear infection that is not responding to antibiotics, your pediatrician may refer you to an ENT for the evaluation of tube placement.

 ENTs follow guidelines for when to recommend tubes.
 If persistent middle ear fluid has been present for several weeks, a hearing test may be done to determine whether the fluid is adversely affecting a child’s hearing.

-How Can Tubes Help?
+How Can Tubes Help My Child?